AliyunContainerService/pouch/docs/test/test.md

 Then you need to install containerd, runc, lxcfs and so on.
 You could refer to function `install_pouch` in `hack/make.sh`.
 There is also a quick way to install them, just install `pouch` package then replace pouch binary with yours.

-Next you need to start pouch daemon and pull a busybox image:
+Next you need to start PouchContainer daemon and pull a busybox image:

 ```
 # pouchd -D --enable-lxcfs=true --lxcfs=/usr/bin/lxcfs >/tmp/log 2>&1 &